dominictarr/private-stream/README.md

 Add privacy to a duplex pull-stream, but not integrity checking, or identity.
 Intended for use in p2p systems such as [secure-scuttlebutt](https://github.com/ssbc)

+*** WARNING - implemented as exercise, do not use ***

+> This does not have authentication or authenticated encryption.
+> This protocol does not confirm the identity of the remote party,
+> so it's vunerable to man-in-the-middle attacks, and it does not
+> use an MAC/authenticated encryption so it's also vulnerable to attackers
+> who may flip bits in the ciphertext, unless the application layer
+> protocol is fully authenticated.

 There is no cipher-suite negotiation handshake.
 This is by design, as it's often a source of complexity and insecurity. p2p systems usually have a peer lookup system - perhaps a DHT or gossip protocol -